 Python Virtual Environments

-This article describes how to install Python packages in your personal file space.
-You might wish to do this if you want to use different package versions from those installed on the system, or if you have requested for a package to be installed system-wide but wish to start using it before this request can be acted upon.
+This article describes how you can use "virtual environments" to install Python packages that are not provided in the common software environments on JASMIN.
+You might wish to do this if you want to use different packages/versions from those installed on the system, or if you have requested for a package to be installed system-wide but wish to start using it before this request can be acted upon.

 Creating a virtual environment

 Python allows you to create a directory containing a private virtual environment, into which you can install your packages of choice.
-This is done using the
+This is done differently for python2 and python3, as follows:

 The path can be an absolute or relative path, but it should not already exist.
-In the JASMIN Analysis Platform (JAP), the
+Note:

 Using the system "site-packages" with your virtual environment

-numpy package (not in the standard library, but installed as part of the JAP) will be unavailable unless you install it yourself.
-If you would prefer as a starting point to have all the add-on packages which have already been installed in the JAP, then use instead:
+numpy package (not in the standard library, but installed as part of Jaspy) will be unavailable unless you install it yourself.
+If you would prefer as a starting point to have all the add-on packages which have already been installed in Jaspy, then use instead:

 Activating a virtual environment